zacmoss/laravel-event-poster/README.md

 add this feature to myEvents

 When adding the date filter, had to change styling of events iteration for myEvents page by adding if statement

+Filters need to be re-factored and made in a way that pagination can be passed to them